s7minhas/pgbmeRepl/replication/README.md

 - main: contains the data files and scripts necessary to reproduce the main results in the paper
 - appendix: contains the data files and scripts necessary to reproduce the results in the appendix

+Replicating the figures and tables in the main text will take 5-10 minutes on a standard laptop if the provided MCMC results are used.
+If the provided results are deleted, the running time for the main text figures and tables is detailed below.
+We recommend replicating the figures and tables in the appendix with use of an EC2 instance (setup details provided in the next section).

 #### Setup information

 All of the analysis reported in the manuscript and the appendix is run on a m4.10xlarge EC2 instance.
 Once the instance is active, ssh into it and run the following lines to set up the R environment and RStudio server: